-The vegetation identified a posing a hazard to the development site is within neighbouring properties to the north and south.
+The vegetation identified a posing a hazard to the development site is within neighbouring properties to the northeast, southeast and southwest.

 Manufactured home estates are a listed Special Fire Protection Purpose (SFPP) under section 47 of the Rural Fires Regulation 2022.